gvwilson/sdxpy/info/contrib.md

     ```markdown
     [% figure
-       slug="topic-someword"
-       img="filename.svg"
+       slug="topic-some-key"
+       img="some_file.svg"
        caption="Short sentence-case caption."
        alt="Long text describing the figure for the benefit of visually impaired readers."
     %]
     ```

-    Please use underscores in filenames for consistency.
+    Please use underscores in filenames rather than hyphens:
+    Python source files' names have to be underscored so that they can be imported, so all other filenames are also underscored for consistency.
+    (Internal keys are hyphenated to avoid problems with LaTeX during PDF generation.)

 1. To refer to a figure write:

     ```markdown
-    [%f topic-someword %]
+    [%f topic-some-key %]
     ```

     This is converted to `Figure N.K`.

-1. Use [diagrams.net][diagrams] to create SVG diagrams using the "sketch" style and a 12-point Comic Sans font.
+1. Use [diagrams.net][diagrams] to create SVG diagrams using the "sketch" style and a 12-point Verdana font for all text.

-1. Avoid screenshots:
+    (`make fonts` will report diagrams that use other fonts.)

-    making them display correctly in print is difficult.
+1. Please avoid screenshots or other pixellated images: making them display correctly in print is difficult.

 ### Tables